ben-marlin/lettermatch/src/main/java/edu/guilford/README19.md

-# Project 19: Letter Match Game
+# Project 19: Letter Matching Game

 In this project, we will use what we've learned about files to upgrade a previous game.
 As you'll recall, in Project 7, we built a game that had the player guess letters in a word.
 It then revealed the letters they had guessed correctly.
 Unfortunately, we had to hard-code the list of words, which made it fairly limited.